On this page

 - Crediting rate

 Industry super funds have traditionally used crediting rates to apply investment earnings to fund members’ accounts, but many industry funds are now moving to unit pricing, which is the methodology used by most retail super funds and large investment trusts.
-(For information about comparing super funds, see SuperGuide articles Comparing super funds: Who’s who in the super zoo? and Fund choice: Comparing super funds in 8 steps and Comparing super funds: 10 fees and charges you need to know about.)
+(For information about comparing super funds, see SuperGuide articles What are the different types of super funds? and How to compare super funds in 7 easy steps and 10 key super fund fees: What are they and why am I paying them?.)